Federal Government Procedures Manual

 While awaiting disposition instructions Custodians are to store Federal government equipment separately from all other equipment per FAR 52.245-1(f)(vii)(b) and at the direction of the ACO.

 Physical inventories are taken by Property Inventory personnel to verify all pertinent equipment information such as location, serial and model numbers, custodians, etc. Inventories are also taken to verify the existence and use of equipment that is on the IBIS equipment database.
 Due to the nature of movable assets, a physical check is needed to keep track of equipment and to verify that procedures are being followed.

 At the Commonwealth Colleges and Campuses and Research areas not located near University Park, the physical inventory is completed by a designated employee located in that particular area.
-ARL and EOC employees do their own inventories due to the classified/secure nature of these sites.
-Consistent with the Property Inventory processes, ARL employees located at University Park utilize barcode readers.
-EOC, research areas and Commonwealth campus employees use prepared listings provided to them to conduct their inventories.
+ARL employees do their own inventories due to the classified/secure nature of these sites.
+Consistent with the Property Inventory processes, ARL employees located at University Park utilize barcode readers or prepared listings.
+Commonwealth campus employees use prepared listings provided to them to conduct their inventories.

 A physical inventory is taken every two years of all Government Owned Equipment.

 - A memo and a Pre-Inventory listing is sent to the Custodian/PI or with a copy of the memo only to the Financial Officer of the administrative area or college that is associated with the item approximately two weeks prior of the date the inventory is scheduled to begin.
 Departmental Contacts are encouraged to help Property Inventory Personnel locate the GOVT owned item(s).